-Topographic maps indicate that numerous ponds and springs exist within the Site Assessment Area, in addition to the Project creek stream reaches, canals, diversions, and forebays (Figures 2 and 3).
+Topographic maps indicate that numerous ponds and springs exist within the Site Assessment and 3).
 Photographs taken during the helicopter survey (Appendix B) document these ponds as well as green areas that suggest the presence of springs.
 GPS locations associated with helicopter photographs and ground Site Assessments are presented in Figures 2 and 3.